 H1 tags should be saved for the title.

-By default, the title that’s on your blog should automatically become an H1.
-To make sure that, you have to see the page source code and text editor.
+By default, the title on your blog should automatically become an H1.
+You must see the page source code and a text editor to ensure that.

-If for some reason, the title doesn’t automatically become an H1, you could always include it in yourself.
+If, for some reason, the title doesn’t automatically become an H1; you could always include it yourself.

 Here is an idea that the H1 tag is critical.
-But adding 2 or 3 h1 tags will be less visual attracting and it can also make crawler very confuse when they’re going on with indexing your content.
+But adding 2 or 3 h1 tags will be less visually attractive, and it can also confuse crawlers when they’re going on with indexing your content.

-When feasible, you’ll always wish to add the keyword in your headers.
+You’ll always wish to add the keyword in your headers when feasible.

-But it’s the most common misconception that every heading you use should be stuffed with keywords.
-That’s just not the matter.
+But it’s the common misconception that every heading you use should be stuffed with keywords.
+That is not the matter.

-As with all of your generated content, the text should be more than natural as well as readable.
-That’s good if you can take some keywords there.
+As with your generated content, the text should be more than natural and readable.
+That’s good if you take some keywords there.
 If it’s impossible, then never force it.

-Google is undoubtedly an awesome resource to discover the keywords to place in your headers.
-Just scroll down of the page and discover related queries.
+Google is undoubtedly an awesome resource for finding keywords to place in your headers.
+Just scroll down the page and discover related queries.

 These keywords may be potential H2s or H3s of your blog.

-You will not write “benefit of exercise Wikipedia” in your headers, because that’s not good and even doesn’t make sense.
-However, things like exercise benefits for men, benefit of exercise in the morning, how long take exercise, how to maximize exercise benefits can all be appropriate and natural.
+You will not write “benefit of exercise Wikipedia” in your headers because that’s not good and doesn’t make sense.
+However, exercise benefits for men, the benefit of exercise in the morning, how long it takes, and how to maximize exercise benefits can all be appropriate and natural.

-Some persons will advise you to use heading tags sparingly, but I think they’re misleading you.
+Some people will advise you to use heading tags sparingly, but they’re misleading.

-I’m not saying you need to put them every other line, rather, you can use them as you feel fit.
-If you feel a post fit easily 3, then use 3.
-If you think it fits 10 or 15, use 10 or 15.
+I’m not saying you need to put them every other line; you can use them as you feel fit.
+If you feel a post fits easily 3, then use 3.
+If it fits 10 or 15, use 10 or 15.

 In many cases, the longer a blog is, the more heading tags you can exploit.

-So, here’s another quote from John Mueller at Big G. He says you could use as many headings tags as you want to use.
+So, here’s another quote from John Mueller at Big G. He says you could use as many headings tags as you want.

-I many cases, I think it unnecessary to go beyond H3 or H4.
-SEO aside, I consider that’s so complex for the reader.
+In many cases, it is unnecessary to go beyond H3 or H4.
+SEO aside, that’s so complex for the reader.
 So, look for other ways to arrange your content instead.

-Are you looking for enterprise SEO company?
+Are you looking for an enterprise SEO company?
 Why not head over to A One Sol?

-You can always make use of bold or italic to home in on something, as opposed to taking all the way to H6.
+You can always use bold or italic to home in on something, as opposed to taking to H6.

 Although heading tags are subtle yet strong, SEO hack.

-In addition to displaying main content to search engine crawlers, they also simplify it for site users to consume content on your webpage.
+In addition to displaying the main content to search engine crawlers, they simplify it for site users to consume content on your webpage.

-Being an author of A One Sol, I highly recommend including tags to your content.
-As you can look at this blog, I exploit them all of the time.
+As an author of A One Sol, I highly recommend including tags in your content.
+As you can see in this blog, I always exploit them.